GurpritK/InkAndRead/README.md

 * FontAwesome for icons used within website
 * All the shared projects on GitHub to guide the project including code file structuring, and readme.md structuring including [BookWormsPlace](https://github.com/AlexandraH-code/ms3-thebookwormsplace)
 * YouTube tutorial for implementing review and rating systems [link here](https://www.youtube.com/watch?v=Zkmu93lMLPs)

-List of used resources for your website (text, images, snippets of code, projects....)